katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     Orchestration
         Many software automation systems use this word to mean different things.
-Ansible uses it as a conductor would conduct an orchestra.
+Assible uses it as a conductor would conduct an orchestra.
         A datacenter or cloud architecture is full of many systems, playing many parts -- web servers, database servers, maybe load balancers, monitoring systems, continuous integration systems, and so on.
 In